 The CTL471 has a size of 8.3 x 5.8 inches and an active area of 5.8 x 3.6 inches.
 This size may seem small for a graphics tablet, however for an Osu! veteran, this is more than enough.
 The pad has a rubbery feel about it and it oozes a quick response feel.
 As for the tablet itself, the surface feels simply phenomenal and quite fantastic.
 The smooth rubber really compliments the stylus as well.
 For people who’re looking to use this for drawing purposes too, a downer for them is the lack of Express Buttons.
 With such a high price tag, it seems a bit unreasonable as to why there are no Express Buttons.

-The CTL471 tablet by Wacom comes off as a bit expensive, however, it is the best choice out there.
+The CTL471 tablet by Wacom is the Best Overall Tablet For Osu, however, it comes off as a bit expensive, however, it is the best choice out there.
 After installing the drivers, you can redefine the active area as well.
 This tablet is compatible with Linux as well, so no need to worry about that.
 The only downside here was the omission of Express Buttons, however, as far as Osu! goes, there really isn’t much use for it.
-The CTL471 is not just the best choice for Osu! but the smooth rubber pad makes it perfect for digital arts as well.
+The CTL471 is not just the Osu tablet out there but the smooth rubber pad makes it perfect for digital arts as well.